nuxeo/doc.nuxeo.com-client-java/src/java/advanced-usage.md

                                     .connect();
 ```

-Now we can call an operation returning this entity and get a proper java object:
+Now we can call an operation returning this entity and get a proper Java object:
 ```java
 CustomJSONObject custom = client.operation("Custom.MyOperation").execute();
 ```

 ## Make Your POJO a Connectable Entity

-We want to change our POJO to make it connectable, this will allow to have sugar method doing request to Nuxeo Server on the object.
+We want to change our POJO to make it connectable, this will allow the sugar method to send requests to the Nuxeo Server on the object.

 We bind our POJO to `RepositoryAPI` in order to do requests, let's change it to:
 ```java